spmedia/PhishingSecLists/README.md

 ![](https://i.imgur.com/LLzJAOo.png)

 Discovery of this type of info is awesome!
-This gives you new enhanced addtional info to go off of for your investigation and OSINT gathering.
+This gives you new enhanced addtional intel to go off of for your investigation and OSINT gathering.
+Some people really be leaving the wildest and easiest files to discover on their scam and malicious landers.

 Greetz to all the CTI and data nerds out there!